-The 2020 ACM Conference on Health, Inference, and Learning (CHIL) is excited to announce our inaugural Doctoral Consortium.
+The 2020 ACM Conference on Health, Inference, and Learning (CHIL) is excited to announce our inaugural Doctoral Symposium.
 This event, targeted towards late-stage PhD students or recently graduated postdoctoral researchers working in machine learning for health or biomedicine, offers attendees an unparalleled opportunity for feedback, engagement with a community of peers and experienced researchers, stimulating discussion, and the possibility for new collaborations.
-The Doctoral Consortium will be held April 2, 2020, and consist of
+The Doctoral Symposium will be held April 2, 2020, and consist of

 - Presentations by attending students on their thesis work

 - Engaging discussions with other attendees and experienced researchers